rhysd/Dachs/next/docs/design/draft/module.md

 names in the result (AST) into the main module following the `import` statement.

 So currently Dachs cannot separate compilation unit into each file.
 All is compiled as one compilation unit.

-# Module of Main Program

-File which contains `main` function is implicitly treated as special module `main`.

 ---
 [Top](./README.md)